Respawn-League/Respawn-Docs/docs/src/league/rules/gamemodes.md

 ### STOPWATCH - Payload/Attack & Defend
 Examples: pl_upward and cp_steel.
 These maps will be played in 2 halves.
 One half for these maps is when both teams have had the chance to Attack and Defend.
 The first team to win 2 halves wins the game.
 There can be no ties on Payload & Attack/Defend maps.

+## BBall

+### Hoop Blocking
+Standing on your team’s hoop is not allowed.
+If you shoot while on the hoop your team will receive penalties.

+### Bodyblocking
+Any attempt to intentionally jump into players on the other team to block movement or projectiles will result in penalty.

+### Timelimit
+Each round should be played for ten (10) minutes, and the first to 10 points wins.
+Two round wins are needed to win the Best of Three.

+### Fixtures
+Each weekly match features one (1) map and should be played to the format above.

+It is expected that any issues that arise during a match should be brought to a League Administrator.